daemon-labs-io/github-actions-aws-lambda/README.md

         uses: actions/checkout@v6
 ```

+> [!TIP]
+> The `paths:` filter means the workflow only runs when files in `lambda/**` change.
+This saves CI minutes by skipping runs when only README or other files are modified!

 Scroll down and click **"Commit new file"**, then leave the default commit message and click **"Commit new file"** again.

 ### Open a pull request